sahanasub/Engagement-and-Stock-Price-Analysis-of-CEOs-on-Twitter/README.md

 2. Sentiment Analysis on the tweets for each CEO
 3. Topic Modeling using Latent Dirichlet Allocation for each CEO to determine their tweeting styles and a breakdown of their common topics
 4. Stock Price Analysis (Regression) using a combination of CEO attributes (age, compensation etc.), Tweet attributes (tweeting style/topics, sentiment scores, number of retweets and likes etc.) and Company attributes (company statistics, daily returns, volume of stock traded etc.)
-5. Engagement Analysis to determine what kind of topics garner more engagement from their customers
+5. Engagement Analysis to determine what kind of topics garner more engagement from their customers using Logistic Regression

 ### General Summary